newhavenrb/conferences/Ruby-Rogues-Live-Keynote.md

 ## Abstract

 > Ruby's favorite podcast comes to RailsConf!
-Join the Ruby Rogues (David Brady, James Edward Gray II, Avdi Grimm, Josh Susser, and Charles Max Wood) for this live episode on What Rails Developers Should Care About.
+Join the Ruby Rogues (David Brady, James Edward Gray II, [[Avdi Grimm]], Josh Susser, and Charles Max Wood) for this live episode on What Rails Developers Should Care About.
 >
 > If you've listened to the show, you probably know that the Rogues favor:
 >